Incoming/Admitted Students with Disabilities

 New Student Orientation (if applicable): If you are in need of an accommodation for orientation, please contact Highlander Orientation.
 If you would like to request access to priority orientation as an accommodation, please contact email@example.com to make your request, make sure to include your full name, SID, and if you are attending First Year or Transfer Orientation.
 SDRC will be housing workshops during Highlander Orientation.

 Mathematics Advisory Exam (MAE) Accommodations (if applicable): You will have an opportunity to request accommodations when you register for the MAE placement exam.
 Provisional accommodations for the MAE may be approved with SAT or ACT accommodations approval letters, IEP or 504 that was implemented from your previous school.
-A disability specialist will follow up with you regarding your provisional accommodations for the placement exam.
+Please complete an online pre-registration with SDRC for disability accommodations at https://rability.ucr.edu and submit your documentation before registering for the MAE.
+Also, make sure to indicate in the MAE registration that you wan to use accommodations.
+A Disability Specialist will follow up with you regarding your provisional accommodations for the placement exam.
 Please submit your disability documentation.

 Analytical Writing Placement Exam (AWPE): Please contact the University Writing Program for questions about the AWPE.